Hormone Receptor-Positive Breast Cancer

 Depending on the type, hormonal therapy may block estrogen receptors, reduce the amount of estrogen made in the body, or lessen the number of hormone receptors.
 It can lower the risk of the disease recurring (coming back), prevent new breast cancers and improve survival.

 The main types of hormonal therapy are:

 - Selective estrogen-receptor response modulators (SERMs).
-SERMs work by blocking the effects of estrogen on cancer cells so it can’t stimulate the cancer to grow.
+SERMs work by blocking the effects of estrogen on cancer cells so it can’t tell the cancer to grow.
 Tamoxifen is the standard hormonal therapy for premenopausal women.
 Common side effects include hot flashes and vaginal discharge, dryness or irritation.
 Rare serious side effects include stroke and a slight increased risk of blood clots and endometrial (uterine) cancer.

 - Aromatase inhibitors (AIs) prevent the body from making any estrogen or progesterone.
 In general, AIs are given to postmenopausal women.
 But they may be used in premenopausal women who have breast cancer with a high risk for recurrence, along with medicines that suppress the ovaries.
 Side effects may include bone thinning, osteoporosis, bone fractures and problems with blood cholesterol.
-Aromatase inhibitors cause joint pain and muscle aches in about 50 percent of women who take them.
+Aromatase inhibitors cause joint pain and muscle aches in many women who take them.
 They have less risk of blood clots and stroke than tamoxifen.

 The most common side effects of SERMs and aromatase inhibitors are hot flashes, fatigue, difficulty sleeping, night sweats and vaginal dryness.